-Porcelain crowns (tooth crowns or dental crowns) are a little bit like a helmet.
+Porcelain crowns (tooth crowns, caps or dental crowns) are a little bit like a helmet.
 They are there to cover an existing weak or fragile tooth to protect and keep the tooth.
 At our Leederville Clinic, we offer a variety of these crowns.

 Your tooth may have cracked because it has been under excessive load or been worn away due to cavities or physical injury.
 Sometimes, teeth are worn away due to bruxism or teeth grinding.

 A dental crown is placed on your tooth to prevent further damage and provide you with a functional, natural-looking tooth.

 - prevent teeth that have had large fillings or have large cracks from breaking

 - be part of a dental bridge

 - cover a misshapen tooth